-(a) Committee of the whole shall be formed upon motion, and upon adoption of such motion the Speaker shall appoint a chairman, who shall, for the time being exercise all the powers of the Speaker necessary to conduct the business of the committee of the whole.
-Such chairman shall not be entitled to vote unless the committee be evenly divided on a question.
+- (a) Committee of the whole shall be formed upon motion, and upon adoption of such motion the Speaker shall appoint a chairman, who shall, for the time being exercise all the powers of the Speaker necessary to conduct the business of the committee of the whole.
+Such chairman shall not be entitled to vote unless the committee be evenly divided on a question. - (b) The rules of the House shall govern the proceedings of the committee of the whole insofar as practical, except that a member may speak more than twice upon the same subject, a call for the ayes and noes may not be made, a motion for the previous question shall not be in order, a motion for reconsideration shall not be in order, and there shall be no appeal from the decision of the chair.

-- (b) The rules of the House shall govern the proceedings of the committee of the proceedings of the committee of the whole insofar as practical, except that a member may speak more than twice upon the same subject, a call for the ayes and noes may not be made, a moayes and noes may not be made, a moayes and noes may not be made, a moayes and the previous question shall not be in order, and sideration shall not be in order, and there shall be no appeal from the decision of the chair. - (c) A motion to strike out the enacting clause of a bill shall be in order and shall have precedence to any other motion relating to the bill; such motion shall open the question of passage of the bill to general debate and, if adopted, shall be equivalent to rejection of the bill. - (d) The final question upon consideration of any bill or concurrent resolution shall be whether it shall be adopted, engrossed and placed on the calendar for third reading and final passage. - (e) Deliberations of the committee of the whole shall be terminated by a motion to rise and report, but if the work to rise and report, but if the work of the committee shall not have been completed and resumption of deliberations is desired, the motion shall tions is desired, the motion shall be to rise and report progress, asking leave to sit again, and the adoping leave to sit again, and the adoping leave to sit again, when deliberations tee to sit again, when deliberations shall be resumed exactly where suspended.
-Such motions shall always
+- (c) A motion to strike out the enacting clause of a bill shall be in order and shall have precedence to any other motion relating to the bill; such motion shall open the question of passage of the bill to general debate and, if adopted, shall be equivalent to rejection of the bill. - (d) The final question upon consideration of any bill or concurrent resolution shall be whether it shall be adopted, engrossed and placed on the calendar for third reading and final passage. - (e) Deliberations of the committee of the whole shall be terminated by a motion to rise and report, but if the work of the committee shall not have been completed and resumption of deliberations is desired, the motion shall be to rise and report progress, asking leave to sit again, and the adoption of such motion shall constitute consent by the House for the committee to sit again, when deliberations shall be resumed exactly where suspended.
+Such motions shall always be in order and shall be decided without debate. - (f) A motion may be in order, during deliberations of the committee of the whole, that a bill be laid over and proposed amendments which have been offered to such a bill be printed and placed on the desks of the members. - (g) When the work of the committee shall be completed, a report of the recommendations of the committee, containing all amendments to bills considered by the committee, shall be signed by the chairman and submitted to the House.
+The chairman of the committee shall move for adoption of such report.

-- be in order and shall be decided without debate. - (f) A motion may be in order, during deliberations of the committee of the whole, that a bill be laid over and proposed amendments which have been offered to such a bill be printed and placed on the desks of the members. - (g) When the work of the committee shall be completed, a report of the recommendations of the committee, containing all amendments to bills considered by the committee, shall be signed by the chairman and submitted to the House.
-The chairman of the committee shall move for adoption of such report. - (h) Reports of the committee of the whole shall be adopted by a majority vote of the members elected, and the vote taken on the adoption of the report of the committee of the whole shall constitute passage on second reading of each bill considered and approved by the committee of the whole. - (i) Members shall refrain from interrupting the deliberations of the committee of the whole for the introduction of guests or visitors.
+- (h) Reports of the committee of the whole shall be adopted by a majority vote of the members elected, and the vote taken on the adoption of the report of the committee of the whole shall constitute passage on second reading of each bill considered and approved by the committee of the whole. - (i) Members shall refrain from interrupting the deliberations of the committee of the whole for the introduction of guests or visitors.